drcjar/lsr-presentation/lsr-presentation.md

 ##

 I searched pubmed, embase, and google scholar for combinations of the terms 'idiopathic pulmonary fibrosis', 'occupation', 'case-control study' and synonyms.
-When relevant papers were identified, papers referenced, and papers citing, the paper were reviewed.
+When a relevant paper was identified, papers referenced, and papers citing, the paper were reviewed.
 Medline ranker and bespoke pubmed 'mining' techniques that I developed as part of this thesis were also used.

 ##